MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 1. Go to the [Viva Engage admin center](/viva/engage/eac-as-access-eac).
 1. From the **Governance and compliance tab**, select the **View-only mode** option.
 1. Select **Add a user**.
-1. Use the search function to find the user name you want, select it, and confirm your selection.
+1. Use the search function to find the user name you want, select it, and confirm your selection.<br>

     The user's name appears in the list of users in view-only mode with the date the status was applied and the admin who applied the status.

 :::image type="content" source="../media/engage/admin/eac-viewonlymode-fullscreen.png" alt-text="Screenshot shows the View-only mode list in the Engage admin center.":::